tiandevlab/DiscShop.project/README.md

     6. Created endpoint to count albums by artist
     7. Implemented method to get top expensive albums
 - Utilized existing AlbumRepository methods to support new controller functionalities

+### 2024-07-09

+- Learned about and implemented ServletInitializer for traditional Servlet container deployment
+- Explored Spring Boot application deployment options
+- Continued to enhance understanding of Spring Boot project structure